-Programme Components: a Block Seminar b Skill Seminar ECTS 3 2 c A choice of one of the following courses: 7.5 International Strategy International Entrepreneurship d Management Challenges in International Organisations 7.5 e A choice of two courses out of three following courses: 15 - Global Marketing 7.5 ects - Global Supply Chain Management 7.5 ects Financial Management & Control 3.5 ects + Multinational Financial Management 4 ects f International Business Project 15 g Research Clinic 5 h Master Electives 15 i Master Thesis 20
+Programme Components: ECTS

+a Block Seminar

+b Skill Seminars 3

+c A choice of one of the following courses: 2

+- International Strategy 7.5

+- International Entrepreneurship

+d Management Challenges in International Organisations 7.5

+e A choice of two courses out of three following courses:

+- Global Marketing 7.5 ects

+- Global Supply Chain Management 7.5 ects 15

+- Financial Management & Control 3.5 ects + Multinational Financial

+Management 4 ects

+f International Business Project 15

+g Research Clinic 5

+h Master Electives 15

+i Master Thesis 20

+i Master Triesis 20

 - 2. Participation in an international exchange with one of the CEMS partner institutions during either the first or the second semester is a compulsory part of the degree programme; the other two semesters must be completed at the RSM.
 The programme components stated under paragraph 1, sub a, b, c, d, e, f and h may be attended at a CEMS partner institution. - 3.
-The detailing in the most recent version of the International Management (digital) Study Guide of the further descriptions of programme components into compulsory courses and elective courses, including obligatory practicals, and the thesis project, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - 4.
-Students may choose the CEMS approved master electives from components of the MSc programmes of the RSM and/or CEMS partner institutions.
+The detailing in the most recent version of the International Management (digital) Study Guide of the further descriptions of programme components into compulsory courses and elective courses, including obligatory practicals, and the thesis project, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - Students may choose the CEMS approved master electives from components of the MSc programmes of the RSM and/or CEMS partner institutions.